 The effect of this experience has changed my life.
 Throughout the experience I felt a wash of love and forgiveness I had never experienced before.
 I felt known not only by Jesus, but by those who had gone before.
 I came away a changed person and that the heavens were open to me in a very real and personal way.
 It took me several weeks to even realize what had happened, and had even asked Jesus many times since then if that experience was my baptism of fire and the Holy Ghost experience.
 He always smiles and tells me yes.
 I not only felt loved by him, but my guilt has been swept away.
 He is much more accessible than I have ever imagined possible.

-In part 3, we will detail several more false traditions related to this post and explain how these false traditions are keeping each of us from a very intimate relationship with Jesus.
+Forward beginning in part 3, we will untangle False Traditions: Power in the Priesthood and explain false traditions are keeping each of us from a very intimate relationship with your Savior, Jesus Christ.